salad exibition

 Exhibition Supporters

-The Salad Hilowle: Inscriptions exhibit is co-hosted by the Somali Museum and the American Swedish Institute with support from ASI’s members and donors.
-The exhibition’s media partner is the Star Tribune.
+Salad Hilowle: Inscriptions is hosted by the American Swedish Institute with support from ASI’s members and donors.
+The exhibition’s media partner is the Minnesota Public Radio (MPR).
+This Cultural District Fund program activity is funded, in part, by the Arts & Cultural Affairs Department in the City of Minneapolis.
 Minnesota artist activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.